lnis-uofu/OpenFPGA/docs/source/overview/tech_highlights.rst

 +-----------------+--------------+-----------+-----------------------------------------------------+

 * The user defined netlist could come from a standard cell.
-See :ref:`standard_cell_tutorial` for details.
+See :ref:`tutorial_standard_cell` for details.

 Supported FPGA Architectures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~